strongloop/strongloop.com2/_posts/2019-10-2-september-milestone.md

 Interface `UserProfile` describes a minimum set of properties that represents an identity of a user.
 It is also a contract shared between the authentication and authorization modules.
 To make up the difference between a custom `User` model and `UserProfile`, we introduced a `UserService` interface with a converter function as a choice for users who want to organize the utilities for the `User` model into a service class.

 In this spike, we worked on a more general solution that unifies the behavior across all modules.
-We picked the `@loopback/authentication-passport` to start the spike because that compared with custom authentication strategies, users have less control over the returned user when applying the passport adapter.
-The solution is, we define an interface `UserProfileFactory` which takes in an instance of the custom user and returns a user profile.
-And a corresponding key will also be created in `@loopback/authentication` for the sake of injection.
+We started the spike with the `@loopback/authentication-passport` because compared with custom authentication strategies, users have less control over the returned user when applying the passport adapter.
+The solution is to define an interface `UserProfileFactory` which takes in an instance of the custom user and returns a user profile.
+A corresponding key will also be created in `@loopback/authentication` for the sake of injection.

 In the meantime, we also discovered that some user profile related refactor in `@loopback/authorization` is needed.
 You can find more details in the [PoC PR](https://github.com/strongloop/loopback-next/pull/3771)

-Two follow-up stories are created: [Add user profile factory](https://github.com/strongloop/loopback-next/issues/3846) and [Refactor the authorization component](https://github.com/strongloop/loopback-next/issues/3845)
+Two follow-up stories were created: [Add user profile factory](https://github.com/strongloop/loopback-next/issues/3846) and [Refactor the authorization component](https://github.com/strongloop/loopback-next/issues/3845)

 ## Declarative Building of REST APIs